Image for project Penalties for Personal Data Violations in Türkiye (KVKK Fines)

 Annual Increase in KVKK Administrative Fines

 As technology advances, so does the need to process personal data—this results in an increase in data breaches and corresponding fines.
-The chart below reflects the rapid growth in penalties over recent years:
+The penalty amounts above are updated annually based on the revaluation rate and have grown rapidly in recent years, reflecting accountability requirements for both real persons and private legal entities processing personal data in Türkiye.

 Violating Türkiye's data protection laws can lead to serious financial and criminal consequences.
 Both natural persons and companies must comply with KVKK and TCK provisions.
 Seeking expert legal advice is essential to avoid liability, especially in light of rising fines and stricter enforcement by the KVKK Board and Yargıtay.